-- A. The faculty member discovering the instance of academic dishonesty shall make every attempt to contact the student within five working days of discovery. - B. The student will identify a faculty member to serve as a third party impartial witness to the discussion of the charge of academic dishonesty.
-Should the student not identify a third party witness, the faculty member will make the choice.
-(Amended Oct.
-4, 2004) - C. Within five days of contact with the student, a meeting is scheduled by the faculty member to discuss the alleged incident of academic dishonesty.
-The third party witness is to serve as an independent observer and may not address the charges. - D. After the meeting, the faculty member will make a determination of guilty or not guilty.
-If guilt is decided, the faculty member will assign a penalty. - E. Should the student fail to appear at the meeting, the faculty member will make a determination of guilty or not guilty. - F. If guilt is decided, the faculty member shall fill out the "meeting and response form" identifying the specifics of the charge and the penalty imposed.
-The report will be forwarded, within five working days of the meeting, to the Academic Grievance Tribunal (AGT) chair. - G. The AGT chair will send a copy of the report to the student who will have two working days to respond.
-The student response options will be: 1) accept the guilty finding and the penalty; 2) accept the guilty finding but deny the penalty; 3) deny both the guilty finding and the penalty.
+- A. The instructor of record discovering the instance of academic dishonesty shall make every attempt to contact the student within five working days of discovery.
+If a teaching assistant who is not the instructor of record discovered the instance, they shall report it to their supervising instructor of record, who will be primarily responsible for following the procedures set forth below, with the involvement of the teaching assistant as necessary and appropriate. - B. The student will identify a faculty member to serve as a third party impartial witness to the discussion of the charge of academic dishonesty.
+Should the student not identify a third party witness within two working days of the instructor of record's notifying the student of the charge, the instructor of record will make the choice. (amended Spring 2018; approved by President Bitterbaum July 2, 2018) - C. Within five working days of contact with the student, a meeting shall be scheduled by the instructor of record to discuss the alleged incident of academic dishonesty.
+The third party witness is to serve as an independent observer and may not address the charges.
+In appropriate circumstances, the meeting may be conducted by phone or other electronic means. - D. After the meeting, the instructor of record will make a determination that the student is guilty or not guilty.
+If guilt is decided, the instructor of record will assign a penalty.

+- E. Should the student fail to appear at the meeting, the instructor of record will make a determination that the student is guilty or not guilty. - F. Should the instructor of record bringing charges be unable to attend due to retirement, sabbatical, leave of absence or other separation from the university community, said instructor's department chair shall appoint a substitute faculty member to attend the hearing in their place. - G. If guilt is decided, the instructor of record shall fill out the "meeting and response form" identifying the specifics of the charge and the penalty imposed.
+The report will be forwarded, within five working days of the meeting, to the Academic Grievance Tribunal (AGT) chair, in care of the senior staff assistant to the vice president for academic affairs, or such other assistant to the AGT chair as the provost may designate. - H. The AGT chair will send a copy of the report to the student who will have two working days to respond.
+The student response options are 1) accept the guilty finding and the penalty; 2) accept the guilty finding but deny the penalty; 3) deny both the guilty finding and the penalty.
 A student who fails to respond to the report will automatically be found guilty and the penalty will be imposed.
-No appeals will be given for a failure to respond to the report.

-- H. The Academic Grievance Tribunal will file the student's response to the report with the faculty member and the third-party witness. - I. Penalties assigned by the faculty may be amended by the Academic Grievance Tribunal (see Part Two of this section for relevant criteria in determining penalties).
-Notification of emendation must be made to the student and the faculty member within five working days.
+No appeals will be allowed for a failure to respond to the report. - I. The Academic Grievance Tribunal will file the student's response to the report with the instructor of record. - J. Penalties assigned by the instructor of record may be amended by the Academic Grievance Tribunal pursuant to the procedures outlined in Part Two of this subchapter below.
+Notification of any changes to penalties must be made to the student and the instructor of record within five working days.